Click on a name below to take you to that page

 After drama school came repertory theatre, firstly in Bangor, Northern Ireland (1961), then Salisbury (1962-63), the Bristol Old Vic (1963-65) and the Royal Shakespeare Company at Stratford-upon-Avon, where he remained until 1969.
 During these early years as a classical stage actor his roles ranged from Corporal Green in The Amorous Prawn (1961) to Laertes in Hamlet (1966) Bertram in All's Well that Ends Well (1968).
 Other notable roles with the RSC were Lenny in Pinter's The Homecoming (1967) and Henry II in Anouilh's play Becket (1972).
 As Michael Jayston says, "I prefer stage work because it is different every night", and his stage successes over the last 40 years include Peter Schaffer's Equus (1974 & 77); Noel Coward's Private Lives (1980); Easy Virtue (1999); The Marquise (2004) and The Last Confession (2007) with David Suchet and Richard O'Callaghan.
 In 2010, Michael Jayston played the part of Reginald Paget in Ronald Harwood's play Quartet.
 Co-starring Timothy West, Gwen Taylor and Susannah York, it is set in a retirement home where four former opera stars relive their former glory days and perform the Quartet from Verdi's opera Rigoletto.
 This brilliant play toured a number of UK theatres including Nottingham's Theatre Royal where I met Michael afterwards, when he signed my programme and we had a chat about Edinburgh, where I had a part in The Importance of Being Ernest.

-role of Peter Guillam opposite Alec Guinness in another spy series Tinker, Tailor, Soldier, Spy (1979).
+Away from the theatre, Michael had done a lot of TV work, with an early recurring role, as Lincoln Dowling, coming in the series The Power Game (1969).
+He took the lead role of Mr Rochester in a BBC adaptation of Jane Eyre (1973), played the title role in the spy series Quiller (1974 - 75) and the role of Peter Guillam opposite Alec Guinness in another spy series Tinker, Tailor, Soldier, Spy (1979).
 The series Flesh and Blood (1980 - 82) follows the Brassington family business through a troubled year, with Jayston appearing as Ross Brassington alongside Bill Fraser and Thora Hird.
 Other TV series included A Bit of a Do (1989); Haggard (1990); Cluedo (1991); The Darling Buds of May (1993) and the Nottingham-filmed cricket series Outside Edge (1994 - 96).

 A famous 1986 TV role for Michael was the 14-episode Doctor Who story 'The Trial of a Time Lord', where he played the Valeyard, prosecuting counsel in the trial of the sixth Doctor (Colin Baker).
 His title is said to mean ‘Doctor of Law’, but is a made-up word with a bogus definition, hinting that The Valeyard is really the personification of all that was evil within the Doctor.